Operation Nasr: Aftermath

 The Iraqis had easily defeated the Iranians.
 While the Iranians had been a powerful force prior to the revolution, the damage inflicted by the revolution had made it possible for the Iraqis to gain a victory like this.
 Nevertheless, a centralized and inflexible Iraqi command and lack of foresight resulted in a failure to capitalize on their victory, which saved the Iranians from a total rout.
 The Iraqis primarily dug in their tanks into the ground to act as static artillery, and while that worked at the fighting around Dezful and Susangerd, it meant that they were unable to follow up their victory and destroy the Iranians.
 Instead, they remained dug in as the Iranians withdrew.
 A minor Iraqi counterattack with helicopters and some armor was beaten back by Iranian forces near the town of Shush which lay just behind the Karkheh river on the line of advance to Dezful.

 For the Iranian military, this major defeat had serious implications.
-Iran had lost 214 tanks, at least 100 other armored vehicles, some heavy artillery and a large portion of the 16th and 92nd armored divisions.
+Iran had lost 214 tanks, at least 150 other armored vehicles, some heavy artillery and a large portion of the 16th and 92nd armored divisions.
 Many armored vehicles had been captured intact as they had been abandoned or stuck in the mud, and were put on display in Iraq (some were later even sold to Jordan, while others remained in storage until the 2003 invasion).
 The loss would have been absolutely complete had the Iranians not managed to re-assemble their pontoon bridge.
 Prior to the revolution, Iran had had 1,700 tanks (which dwindled to 1,000 usable ones after the revolution).
 With their defeat at Susangerd, approximately 17% of that entire force was destroyed, a major weakening of Iranian military power.
 To make matters worse, with US-led sanctions on Iran, those tanks could not be replaced while the Iraqi ones could easily be (since they weren't under an embargo and had the support of the west).

-Despite their decisive victory, 45 Iraqi tanks and 50 other armored vehicles were destroyed.
-Since they fought from static positions, they were easier targets.
+Despite their decisive victory, 45 Iraqi tanks and some other armored vehicles were destroyed.
+Since they fought from static positions, they were easier targets for attack helicopters.
 Nevertheless, their losses could be replaced, while the Iranians' could not.